civicrm/civicrm-user-guide/docs/contributions/reports-and-analysis.md

 Out of the box, CiviCRM comes with thirteen contribution reports designed to help you analyse your contributions.

-A **contribution summary report** allows you group contributions by different criteria including including the contact that made the contribution, time period, type, location and view summary statistics for these contributions.
+A **contribution summary report** allows you to group contributions by different criteria including the contact that made the contribution, time period, type, location and view summary statistics for these contributions.
 The accompanying **contribution detail report** is automatically called when clicking on any rows from the